Hansastro/libmytar/README.md

 Close the archive.

 ## libmytar_newFile
-Create a bew file in the archive with the name *name*.
+Create a new file in the archive with the name *name*.

 ## libmytar_addData
 Add data to the last added file. the *size* is the size of the object and the *ptr* is a pointer on it.